arduino/arduino-app-cli/docs/app-specification.md

       model: yolo
 ```

+### `README.md` file

+This is a readme file in markdown format.
+Resources in the app may be linked directly, in particular images or other documentation pages in the `docs` folder.

-### `sketch` sub folder
+### `sketch` folder

-The content of the `sketch` subfolder contains the Ardiuno skecth.
-It must omply with the [Sketch specification](https://arduino.github.io/arduino-cli/1.3/sketch-specification/).
+The `sketch` subfolder contains an Arduino Skecth, it must comply with the [Sketch specification](https://arduino.github.io/arduino-cli/1.3/sketch-specification/).

-If present it must contain the followign files:
+If present it must contain at least the following files:

-- `sketch.ino`
-- `sketch.yaml` that is compliant to the [Sketch project file](https://arduino.github.io/arduino-cli/1.3/sketch-project-file/)
+- `sketch.ino`: The main sketch source code.
+- `sketch.yaml`: The sketch project file (more info in the [Sketch Project file specification](https://arduino.github.io/arduino-cli/1.3/sketch-project-file/)).

-### `python` sub folder
+### `python` folder

-The content of the `python` contains the python code.
+The `python` contains the Python code.

 If present, it must contain the `main.py` with the python code of the main.
 Optionally, a `requirements.txt` with additional python package dependencies to be installed.